-The basic idea of our approach is to place scatterers at random, and then to emulate the progation processes from transmitter to receiver.
-The model has thus some basic similarity with a ray-tracing approach.
-The difference is that for true ray tracing, the location of the scatterers is taken from a geographical/morphological database, while for our approach, they are taken from a statistical distribution.
-In principle, our model uses a finite number of reflections at discrete point scatterers, and can be configured in such a way that an arbitrary finite, number of reflection/scattering/diffraction processes can occur between transmitter and receiver3 - again in analogy to true ray tracing.
+The basic idea of our approach is to place scatterers at random and then to emulate the progation processes from transmitter to receiver.
+The model has thus some basic similarity with a raytracing approach.
+The difference is that for true ray tracing, the locations of the scatterers is taken from a geographical/morphological database, whereas for our approach, they are taken from a statistical distribution.
+In principle, our model uses a finite number of reflections at discrete point scatterers and can be configured in such a way that an arbitrary finite number of reflection/scattering/diffraction processes can occur between transmitter and receiver3-again in analogy with true ray tracing.

 The idea of combining stochastic placement of scatterers with simplified ray tracing has been used successfully in the past.
-Rappaport and co-workers [26], [27] suggested the "single-bounce geometrical channel model" (SBGC), where scatterers are either placed uniformly in the considered cell, or located in a disk around the MS. Similar approaches were suggested independently by Blanz [28] and Fuhl et al. [14], who called it "Geometry-based Stochastic Channel Model" (GSCM), the name we will use henceforth.
-Reference [14] also suggested that in addition to a cluster of scatterers around the MS, so-called "far clusters" exist, which correspond to high-rise buildings or mountains.
+Rappaport and co-workers [26], [27] suggested the "single-bounce geometrical channel model" (SBGC), where scatterers are either placed uniformly in the considered cell or located in a disk around the MS. Similar approaches were suggested independently by Blanz [28] and Fuhl et al. [14], who called it the "geometry-based stochastic channel model" (GSCM), which is the name we will use henceforth.
+In [14], it was also suggested that in addition to a cluster of scatterers around the MS, so-called "far clusters" exist, which correspond to high-rise buildings or mountains.